RnoldR/htmltables/README.md

 		    tab.row(['Validation samples', n_val])
 ~~~

-Images can be inserted in two ways: via lionks and embedded.
+Images can be inserted in two ways: via links and embedded.

 ###links###
 Just add an HTML link to an image in the text, for example in the table row.